LucasKuhn/joaonette/README.md

-# Basecamp Tests
+# Joãonette
-Test suite for evaluating your code (Or other people's code on evaluations)
+Test suite based on Moulinette, made by "Iniciativa João"

 # Setup
 1. Clone this repo ( I suggest cloning to the root and calling it tests )